 NX Flow is a DC-coupled solution using vanadium flow batteries, which we integrate with our single-axis tracking systems.
 This durable technology provides a very long duration storage solution as well as an extended lifetime for the product application.
 It also enables a much higher DC:AC ratio than a standard solar array because large amounts of DC power can be stored without clipping and allow continuous power to be put into the grid over a long period of time.
 It’s a rugged system too: our CTO Alex Au and his group have field-validated the NX Flow over ten years of continuous operation with virtually no degradation.

-Our parent company Flex has been incubating NX Drive for several years.
-As a result, we have a strong core of intellectual property, with several patents pending on the design, mechanical and other aspects of the platform, including an integral grounding system that enhances the overall safety of the container.
 In addition, the supply chain we’ve developed at NX for our solar tracking systems leverages the worldwide manufacturing footprint of Flex and our other suppliers for our storage solutions.
 This global reach also comes into play on the sales, service and monitoring side, as our team will diligently oversee the operation and maintenance of our installed storage systems anywhere we do business on the planet.

 Adding storage to the NEXTracker offering represents the latest step in our effort to provide clean energy system solutions for the power plants of the future.
 We’re looking forward to working with our developer, EPC and asset owner partners to plan, design and execute the lowest levelized cost of storage, most profitable long-term solar and storage solutions.
 Together, we will fulfill the vision of the large-scale integration of renewables.